awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-ref-upload-function.rst

 Select the Handler
     (Required) The handler class that contains the |LAM| function code you want to upload.

-    (Default) The handler with the latest change.
+    (Default) The most recently uploaded handler or the first one found if none were previously uploaded.

-Select AWS Region
+Select the AWS Region
     (Required) The region in which you want to create your |LAM| function.

     (Default) The default |console| region for your AWS account.